cloud-elements/devportal/_elementTemplate/authenticate-basic.md

 ---
 heading: Name of Element
+apiProvider: Company Name # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
 seo: Authenticate | Name of Element | Cloud Elements API Docs
 title: Authenticate
 description: Authenticate an element instance with the API provider